logan1376/logan1376/README.md

 ## Hi there 👋
+Pronouns: he/him

+Hey there!
+I'm logan1376, I live in Nyc and I'm 17 years old.
+I enjoy playing games and tinkering with code in my free time.
+Always up for a challenge or a round of bedwars.
 <!--
 **logan1376/logan1376** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.